 Henley is the setting for two major events each summer – the Henley Royal Regatta, and the Henley Festival.
 The Royal Regatta is one of the most iconic meetings both in British sport and in global rowing.
 It brings hundreds of thousands to the town each year, from across the globe.
 Olympians line up on the same track as school teams and compete in the most quintessentially British location.

 Henley Festival is a five-day event, featuring a mixture of music, art and comedy in and around the town.
 Each year it attracts many to the town.

 Henley-on-Thames is overlooked by breath-taking Chiltern woodland.
 The gorgeous countryside is full of wildlife and is alive all year round with the peaceful tunes of birds nesting in the picture-perfect beech woodland.

 The Chilterns is a protected Area of Outstanding Natural Beauty, and guests to the town often are enamoured with the unspeakable natural beauty of the area.
 Due to this incredible local beauty and the serene town, Henley-on-Thames was named the second most expensive market town in the country by Lloyds Bank, by average house price.

 In sports, Henley is best known for rowing.
-It is the home of the Henley Royal Regatta – an annual five-day festival of both sporting prowess and all things British.
+It is the home of the Henley Royal Regatta – an annual six-day festival of both sporting prowess and all things British.
 Aside from rowing, Henley also is home to the Henley Hawks rugby union club.
 Henley is also home to Henley Cricket Club and Henley Hockey Club.
 The town’s football club, Henley Town F.C. is the oldest recognised by the Oxfordshire FA, having been founded in 1871.